 Prepare as you would for a surgery.
 Be sure not to eat or drink for 8 hours before the procedure.
 Remove all jewelry, dentures, glasses, and use the restroom.
 Also plan to have someone drive you home following the procedure.

 Once you are asleep, Drs.
-Chapman, Anderson or Ballinger will place the scope in your mouth and down your throat to perform your treatment.
+Chapman or Anderson will place the scope in your mouth and down your throat to perform your treatment.
 The exam will take approximately 15-30 minutes.
 After the procedure, you will be in recovery until you are fully awake and able to swallow.